les2feup/verus/README.md

 ## Acknowledgments

--   Research developed at the Laboratory of Emergent Smart Systems (LES2) at the Faculty of Engineering of University of Porto
+-   Research developed at the Laboratory of Emerging Smart Systems (LES2) at the Faculty of Engineering of University of Porto
 -   This work was supported by the Associate Laboratory Advanced Production and Intelligent Systems – ARISE LA/P/0112/2020 (DOI 10.54499/LA/P/0112/2020), by the Base Funding (UIDB/00147/2020) and Programmatic Funding (UIDP/00147/2020) of the R\&D Unit Center for Systems and Technologies -- SYSTEC, and by the Fundação para a Ciência e a Tecnologia (FCT) through the PhD scholarship (2024.02446.BD).